andymitchhank/pebble_url_launcher/README.md

 ## Description

-This is a simple Pebble app writting using the cloud IDE and `pebble.js`.
-The application allows for sending commands via URL to access other application APIs (or whatever).
+A simple PebbleJS app for launching URL actions from the watch to trigger events.

 ## Todo

-- [ ] Create configuration/settings page
 - [ ] Add more variable options (other than Latitude and Longitude)
+- [ ] Build for PTR (Chalk) - Waiting on CloudPebble/PebbleJS update.